vdct/ProjetDuMois/docs/DEVELOP.md

 ### Osmium building

-ProjetDuMois requires a recent version of osmium as it takes advantage to newest tags-filter abilities.
+Podoma requires a recent version of osmium as it takes advantage to newest tags-filter abilities.
 Not many Linux distros got the appropriate package available in their repositories and you may need to build your own binary of osmium.

 See guidelines on the [official README](https://github.com/osmcode/osmium-tool/blob/master/README.md#building).